yt1516/DE4-Optimision/README.md

 # DE4-Optimision

-Our final code submission can be found in `name_Submission` folders.
-Each folder represents a subsystem, more information about the subsystems can be found in the corresponding folders.
+The system level code can be found in `XX`.
+Each `Name_Submission` folder represents a subsystem, more information about the subsystems can be found in the corresponding folders.